- English Department Writing Program

 How to Apply & Selection Process:

 - Update your cover letter and resume.
+It is likely that your cover letter and resume will be sent to multiple organizations for consideration, so do not address your cover letter to any specific organization.
 Cover letters should be addressed to: Internship Director Lisa Makman.

 Would you like to work locally with the community’s longest-running monthly magazine?
 The popular Ann Arbor Observer has a history in our community that reaches back almost fifty years.
 It provides county residents with local news, reviews, and calendars of events.
 The Observer also publishes the highly-regarded annual City Guide.
 Students interning at the Observer will have the opportunity to research and write articles for the City Guide, to work on expanding the Observer’s website, and/or to produce copy under the supervision of events editor, Katie Whitney.
 This internship has flexible hours and a flexible time frame.